What happens when you win a lemon law settlement?

-The answer should be fairly simple: refund of your purchase price or replacement of the defective vehicle with one that works.
+The answer should be fairly simple: a full refund of your purchase price or replacement of the defective vehicle with one that works.
 But, sometimes the answer is not this straightforward.

-The process of making a lemon law claim can be extremely stressful and time-consuming.
+The process of arguing a claim under lemon law in California can be extremely stressful and time-consuming.
 After spending months experiencing the frustrating symptoms of a lemon vehicle, coordinating with a lemon law attorney, and keeping a record of all the documents and communications to and from the mechanic and the dealership, you may be uncertain about what the law says you may recover for your lemon.

 After taking the time to win your lemon case, here are three things you must know in order to get rightly compensated.